tawmae/tawmae.github.io/movie_and_tv_show_quiz.md

 ### How do I reset the stats?
    - Settings UI -> General -> Very Bottom -> Reset Stats

+### Can I customize the design?
+   - Since it's all OBS sources, you can totally do that.
+The only thing you can't do is **renaming** sources or putting them out of the groups.

 ### Can I change the scene name?
    - No.